centrifuge/centrifuge-chain/README.md

 ./scripts/init.sh start-parachain
 ```

-Note: above command will show logs and block until parachain is stopped
+Note: the command above will show logs and block until the parachain is stopped
 Detailed logs may be shown by running the node with the following environment variables set: `RUST_LOG=debug RUST_BACKTRACE=1`.

 Onboard parachain to Relay chain
 ```bash
 ./scripts/init.sh onboard-parachain
 ```

-### Generating a new genesis file

-1. Be sure to change the `id` and `protocol_id` in `src/chain_spec.rs`
-2. Run `cargo run --release build-spec --disable-default-bootnode --chain fulvous > res/[name]-spec.json` to export the chain spec
-3. Commit

 ## Linting